brokeboienige/flstudiorp/README.md

 | Show master waveform | ✅  |

 ## Notes
-Actually it works just for the `FL64.exe`.
+- Actually it works just for the `FL64.exe`.
 I'm currently working on the 32 bit version.
+- Tested on FL Studio v20.7.2 only, let me know if it wont work for your FL version.
 ## Installing
 - Download the most recent build [here](https://github.com/brokeboienige/flstudiorp/releases/latest) or build it yourself as described on [how to build](#building)
 - Grab the `flstudiorp.exe` file and copy it to somewhere you like.